 4. Onion – 2 – 2.5 cups, thinly sliced

 Curry leaves – A few

 Chilly powder – 1 tsp (I used 1/2 tsp regular medium spicy chilli powder + 1/2 tsp good quality kashmiri chilly powder)

 Garam masala powder – 1 tsp (Recipe below)

 6. Salt – To taste

 1. Heat coconut oil in a 4 or 5 liter pressure cooker at medium-high heat.
 Splutter mustard seeds and fry dried red chilly.
 Add onion, green chilly and stir for a few minutes until transparent.
 Add drained black chana, hot water (around 1.5 cup or as required), 1/2 tsp salt, turmeric powder, chilly powder, coriander powder and garam masala powder.
 Mix everything well.
+Check for salt.
 Water should be in the same level as that of chana.
 Cover with the cooker lid.
 Cook for 5 – 6 whistles.
 Switch off.